-Assignments will be posted in more detail on Blackboard.

-There will be three projects, three quizzes, a midterm and a final.
+Assignments will be posted on Blackboard for submission through the portal.
+There will be two projects, three quizzes, participation in the online course, and a final.

 Sustainability Project: Choose a sustainability issue that we've discussed in this course (plastic pollution, smog in East Asia, water contamination, Indigenous rights in protecting water and forests), and research more about it in a specific place.
 Don't try to research all global plastic pollution, for example, but research plastic pollution in the US, for example, or Bangladesh.